 Standard weights are often found in home gyms.
 What you’ll see right away is olympic bars are thicker on the ends, because they have a sleeve that rotates over the shaft.
 But that’s actually just one of many differences when you take a closer look at them in person.

 Standard bars are exactly 1″ in diameter throughout the whole length (besides the shoulders that stop the weight plates).
 They are made to take standard weight plates.

 Standard bars weigh 13 to 19 lbs or so.
 That’s for solid steel ones.
 Special “cardio” bars are hollow, only 5 lbs, and are not meant to take much weight.

 Olympic bars are just over 1″ diameter in the center shaft area, or just a tad larger than standard bars, and then they are nearly 2″ diameter on the ends (actually 1 31/32″, or 50mm).
 As such, they will only take olympic weight plates, which have 2″ diameter holes.
-These actually can also be divided up into olympic weightlifting and powerlifting bars, but they are often just called olympic bars.
+These actually can also be divided up into olympic weightlifting and powerlifting bars, or even further, but they are often just called olympic bars.

 Olympic 7ft bars are supposed to weight 45 lbs or 44 lbs (20kg).
 There are cheaper 7ft bars that weigh less and are very low quality.
 Shorter olympic bars, 5ft or 6ft, may weigh as little as 29 lbs.
 “Technique” bars are hollow or aluminum and a good choice for sticking with olympic weights but at a low starting weight as low as 10 lbs.